mskertem/RISC-V/README.md

 make 2>&1 | tee build.log
 ~~~

 #### After make, toolchain directory should be added to path.
-It can be done by opening .bashrc folder then pasting
+It can be done by opening .bashrc folder in home directory then pasting
 ~~~
+cd ~/
 sudo nano .bashrc
 ~~~

 #### Paste the below directory to the end of .bashrc folder.
 Then press "CTRL+O", "enter", "CTRL+X"
 ~~~
-~/Downloads/riscv-gnu-toolchain/installed-tools/bin/
+export PATH=$PATH:~/Desktop/riscv-gnu-toolchain/installed-tools/bin
 ~~~

 ## Install Verilator and GTKWave